eccentricdevotion/TARDIS/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Log files**
-If applicable, paste your server log (_showing the whole server startup to when the error occurs_) on a website like pastebin.com, and post a link here.
+Paste your server log (_showing the whole server startup to when the error occurs_) on a website like pastebin.com, and post a link here.
+Even if there are no errors in the log, it still contains useful information for troubleshooting.

 **`/tardis version` output**
 Please include an output of your `/tardis version`.